ibm-cloud-architecture/icp-backup/docs/etcd_restore_multi.md

 ansible master -i $CLUSTER_DIR/hosts -e @$CLUSTER_DIR/config.yaml --private-key=$CLUSTER_DIR/ssh_key -m package -a "use=apt name=jq state=present"
 ```

-## Stop Kubernetes on all nodes
+## Stop Kubernetes on all master nodes

 Before we can restore the data, we need to stop the etcd Pod.
 To ensure cluster consistency we will also shut down all other pods managed by hyperkube.
+In deployments where we have separate management servers, we also need to shut down these.

 ```
 ansible master -i $CLUSTER_DIR/hosts -e @$CLUSTER_DIR/config.yaml --private-key=$CLUSTER_DIR/ssh_key -a "mkdir -p /etc/cfc/podbackup"